9100 - Adult Education and High School Completion

 2.3.
 An out-of-school youth of school age who has not successfully passed all four GED Tests shall be allowed to return to a school district, charter school, or special purpose school not associated with a school district prior to the time his class graduates with the understanding and expectation that all necessary requirements for the traditional K-12 diploma shall be completed for a regular high school diploma.
 Out-of-school youth from Washington County School District who have not successfully passed the GED may continue to work toward a high school diploma or to prepare to pass the GED at Southwest High School, but will not be allowed to return to a K-12 program.

 2.4.
-An out-of-school youth of school age who has successfully passed all four GED Tests and received a Utah High School completion Diploma shall be reported as a graduate for K-12 graduation Annual Yearly Progress outcomes.
+An out-of-school youth of school age who has successfully passed all four GED Tests and received a Utah High School completion Diploma shall be reported as an other completer for K-12 graduation Annual Yearly Progress outcomes.

 2.5.
 Individuals, as required by an employer or higher education to provide academic competency, who cannot offer proof of high school completion may, upon approval of the USOE GED administrator, take the GED Tests.

 2.6.
 Individuals who have previously passed GED Tests but are seeking higher GED Test scores for specific post-secondary institution admission may seek permission to retake the GED Tests for the USOE Administrator of GED Testing.

 2.7.
 Up to five units of credit based upon test results may be applied toward an adult high school diploma only if the student was enrolled in an Adult Education Program prior to July 1, 2009 and the GED was transcripted prior to July 1, 2009.

 2.8.
 Individuals enrolled in an adult education program any time during the 2008-2009 program year may apply credits for successfully passing the GED Tests toward an Adult Education Secondary Diploma.